-1.6.6.7 Storm petrel is listed on Annex 1 of the EU Birds Directive meaning the species has a National conservation status in the context of Hornsea Three.
+1.6.7.7 Storm petrel is listed on Annex 1 of the EU Birds Directive meaning the species has a National conservation status.
 The peak population of European storm petrel estimated during aerial surveys was 11 birds in September (Table 1.14).
-This peak population estimate does not exceed the relevant 1% thresholds of the international or national populations (Table 1.5) of storm petrel and as such the species is not considered for further assessment.
+This peak population estimate does not exceed the relevant 1% importance thresholds of the international or national populations (Table 1.5) of storm petrel.
+The number of individuals potentially impacted by Hornsea Three is considered to be negligible and there is no potential for a significant effect.
+Therefore, storm petrel is not considered for further assessment.